-- 100% of teachers said they would want Starfish to continue in their schools. - 92% of mentees said that mentoring had helped to increase their confidence. - 96% of mentees said that mentoring had helped them get on better at school. - From the Distance Travelled Report that enables us to see what change has taken place for each mentee between two Stars completed at different points in time: - 93% of mentees made progress in at least two outcome areas. - 71% mentees made progress in the area of feelings and emotions. - 64% mentees made progress in the area of self-esteem. - Primary school boys: 100% mentees made progress in two areas: friends and relationships and how you use your time.
+- 100% of teachers said they would want Starfish to continue in their schools. - 92% of mentees said that mentoring had helped to increase their confidence. - 96% of mentees said that mentoring had helped them get on better at school.

+From the Distance Travelled Report that enables us to see what change has taken place for each mentee between two Stars completed at different points in time:

-- Secondary school boys: 67% mentees made progress in feelings and emotions. - Primary school girls: 75% mentees made progress in two areas: self-esteem and feelings and emotions. - Secondary school girls: 100% mentees made progress in the area of self-esteem.
+- 93% of mentees made progress in at least one outcome area. - 65% mentees made progress in the area of feelings and emotions. - 57% mentees made progress in the area of self-esteem. - Primary school boys: 73% mentees made progress in the area of friends and relationships. - Secondary school boys: 57% mentees made progress in the area of feelings and emotions. - Primary school girls: 75% mentees made progress in the area of self-esteem. - Secondary school girls: 74% mentees made progress in the area of feelings and emotions.